Chinese

 Q3: What insulation materials are recommended?

-Thermal blankets and polyurethane foam are the most commonly used options.
-They're effective and low-cost.
-The key is ensuring the insulation layer fully wraps the battery enclosure without leaving significant thermal bridges.
-At the same time, ventilation and heat dissipation paths required by the protection system should be maintained.
-The enclosure should not be completely sealed.
+Thermal blankets and polyurethane foam are the most common and cost-effective options.
+Ensure the insulation fully wraps the enclosure without thermal bridges, while maintaining ventilation paths required by the protection system.

 Q4: What's the difference between insulation and a heating system?